wehlutyk/thesis/content/1-introduction-2-review.md

 -->

+\add{steiner-autonomy-2009, who connects Giddens (and others) with the questions of social cognition}

 \add{According to Sperber (1996 : 31), there's also the diffusionist program, which is a precursor to his approach}

 Authors from Anthropology and Sociology have produced countless other insights about these problems;